 - Go to Settings > SIM cards & mobile networks and select the travel eSIM.

-Within seconds, you should see the local operator's coverage and have internet.
-A useful trick: leave your physical SIM active only for calls and SMS and use the eSIM exclusively for data.
+Within seconds, you should see the local operator's coverage and have internet access.
+A very useful trick: leave your physical SIM active only for calls and SMS and use the eSIM exclusively for data.
 This way, you remain reachable on your usual number while browsing with a local rate.
 And yes, with PuraSim's eSIM, you can share data via hotspot with your laptop or tablet at no extra cost.

 Common problems and how to solve them

-- Slow or intermittent internet: manually select the local operator's network from Settings > Mobile networks > Network operators.
+- Slow or intermittent internet: Manually select the local operator's network from Settings > Mobile networks > Network operators.

-- "Cannot add eSIM": verify that you have a Wi-Fi connection and that the profile hasn't already been installed on another device (each QR is usually single-use).
+- "Cannot add eSIM": Verify that you have a Wi-Fi connection and that the profile has not already been installed on another device (each QR is usually single-use).

-- eSIM disappeared after a reset: a factory reset erases installed eSIM profiles; you'll need to reinstall it.
+- eSIM disappeared after a reset: A factory reset erases installed eSIM profiles; you'll need to reinstall it.

 If something isn't working, don't improvise by deleting the eSIM: many QRs can only be installed once.
 Before deleting anything, contact your provider's support.